 - The College for Continuing and Professional Studies offers eight degree programs through the doctoral level as well as non-degree and certificate programs.
 CCPS also presents community programming including the Summer Music and Arts Day Camp.

-In June 2009 Chatham created the School of Sustainability and the Environment (SSE) to apply the co-equal principles of sustainability - social justice, economic development, and environmental studies - within a systems perspective in order to create a new, trans-disciplinary academic initiative.
+In June 2009 Chatham created the Falk School of Sustainability (SSE) to apply the co-equal principles of sustainability - social justice, economic development, and environmental studies - within a systems perspective in order to create a new, trans-disciplinary academic initiative.
 The School's vision honors the legacy of Rachel Carson, Chatham’s most distinguished alumna, who founded the modern environmental movement.

 Chatham’s Shadyside Campus is the University's historic, original location and includes the 39-acre Woodland Road arboretum.
 The Shadyside Campus expanded in 2008 with the opening of the 7-acre Chatham Eastside facility less than one mile east from Woodland Road, which houses the University's architecture and health science programs.
 Chatham became the largest campus in Allegheny County - yet with the smallest carbon footprint - in 2008 with the gift of the 388-acre Eden Hall Campus in Richland Township, approximately 19 miles north of the Shadyside Campus.
-The Eden Hall Campus will be the new home of Chatham's new School of Sustainability and the Environment.
-(Click here to view the master plan for Eden Hall Campus.)
+The Eden Hall Campus will be the new home of Chatham's Falk School of Sustainability.
+(Click here to view the latest updates from the Eden Hall Campus.)

 Thinking Outside the Box